 - LGBTQIA adoption

-We have successfully dealt with countless adoption cases and we understand how important this next big step in your life is.
+We understand how important this next big step in your life is.
 We will talk you through the entire process in detail, explaining any hurdles you could encounter and our recommendations for overcoming them.
 Our service includes:

-- Advising on UK adoption laws, your eligibility to adopt, the process and your options for proceeding
+- Advising on UK adoption laws and your options

-- Supporting and guiding you through the assessment process
+- Supporting you as you go through the adoption process

-- Liaising with relevant parties such as the adoption agency, local authority, or the birth parents’ representatives
+- Liaising with relevant parties such as the birth parents’ legal representatives

 - Formalising the adoption by applying to court for an Adoption Order